 These Air Fryer Brats are the most delicious quick & hassle free dinner.
-Caramelized on the exterior and super juicy on the inside, the air fryer is the perfect way to cook these.
+Caramelized on the exterior and super juicy on the inside, the air fryer is the perfect way to cook bratwurst.
 You can’t forget about the sweet and smokey beer braised onions.
 This simple meal is a crowd pleaser!

-- No grill needed
+- No grill or parchment paper needed

 - Caramelized exterior & juicy on the inside